kubernetes-retired/service-catalog/docs/design.md

       ...Pod selector labels...

-The Controller, upon being notified of the new `ServiceServiceInstanceCredential` resource, will then talk to the Service ServiceBroker to create a new ServiceServiceInstanceCredential for the specified Service ServiceInstance.
+The Controller, upon being notified of the new `ServiceServiceInstanceCredential` resource, will then talk to the Service Broker to create a new ServiceServiceInstanceCredential for the specified Service ServiceInstance.

-Within the ServiceServiceInstanceCredential object that is returned from the Service ServiceBroker are a set of Credentials.
+Within the ServiceServiceInstanceCredential object that is returned from the Service Broker are a set of Credentials.
 These Credentials contain all of the information needed for the application to talk with the Service ServiceInstance.
 For example, it might include things such as: